 Assisting in developing devices used for treatment of radius fractures

 Development of safer and more innovative uses of wrist arthroscopy

 Evaluation of treatments for tendon ruptures and repairs

 Dedication to teaching and providing higher education to other physicians and healthcare professionals is the epicenter of the Indiana Hand to Shoulder Center’s vision.
-Our multi-disciplinary postgraduate fellowship education program for hand and upper extremity is currently one of largest of its kind in the world.
+Our multi-disciplinary postgraduate fellowship education program for hand, upper extremity, and microvascular surgery is currently one of largest and storied of its kind in the world.

 For more than 20 years we have been conducting “Hand Care: Clinical Approaches to Rehabilitation for the Upper Extremity,” a bi-annual meeting geared toward occupational therapists, physical therapists, physicians and nurses with a special interest in hand rehabilitation.
 This national meeting is recognized as one of the leading hand therapy conferences in the country.

 Our surgeons also regularly conduct continuing education workshops, seminars and cadaver labs for physicians, athletic trainers, EMTs, paramedics and workers’ compensation professionals.

 The Indiana Hand to Shoulder Center established the Ruth A. Lilly Library to support research and education relating to surgery and therapy of the hand, wrist, elbow and shoulder.
 The library supports the clinical and research activities of the IHTSC physicians, fellows, orthopedic residents, therapists, nurses, as well as Indiana University School of Medicine students.
 It houses over 1,200 books pertaining to the upper extremity, microsurgery, plastic surgery, sports medicine and general orthopedics, as well as an online catalog that can be accessed from office or home.
 Online access to an array of specialized journals and books is available as well.